Golf Course Review of Tenby Golf Club

 What you also have at Tenby is a real connection with the sea and the town itself.
 The ninth tee has the most amazing view over a sandy beach towards the picturesque harbour town edging the cliffs that look out to the small tidal island of St Catherine’s and the more distant Caldey Island beyond.

-With excellent Dormy house accommodation on site at Tenby and the proximity of the club to town after just one visit this has become one of my favourite places to ‘play and stay’ when golfing not just in Wales but the entire United Kingdom.
+With excellent Dormy house accommodation on site at Tenby and the proximity of the club to town after just one visit this has become one of my favourite places - certainly one of the most underrated - to ‘play and stay’ when golfing not just in Wales but the entire United Kingdom.

 Club Website: www.tenbygolf.co.uk